Facile equilibration of well-entangled semiflexible bead-spring polymer melts: Introduction

+Core-softening speeds up diffusive equilibration by allowing chains to cross.
+However, it also produces a local melt structure that can differ substantially from the equilibrium structure for the final interactions.
+For example, the cluster-level structure of hard-sphere liquids is more ordered than that of WCA liquids at the same temperature and density because the latter have more free volume.\cite{taffs10,royall15} The degree to which comparable many-body effects occur in polymer melts has not been explored, but it is reasonable to assume that intermediate-scale melt structure couples rather strongly to monomer-scale structure via chains' connectivity and semiflexibility.
+Any resulting structural differences must be annealed out via diffusion after the potentials are restored to their final form, and the minimum required annealing time is often \textit{a priori} unclear, particularly for the higher-order structural correlations that determine $N_e$.\cite{graessley81,kavassallis87,morse98,milner20,hoy20}

-While core-softening speeds up diffusive equilibration by allowing chains to cross, the softer pair potentials inherent to this approach can produce monomer-scale (and potentially larger-scale) structure that differs substantially from the equilibrium structure for the final interactions.
-These differences must be annealed out.
-In contrast, topology-changing methods speed up diffusive equilibration by eliminating permanent chain connectivity.
-These methods maintain monomer-scale structure while bringing larger-scale intrachain and interchain structure to equilibrium, but perform poorly when pair and/or bond interactions are stiff.
+Topology-changing methods speed up diffusive equilibration by eliminating permanent chain connectivity.
+These methods maintain monomer-scale structure while bringing larger-scale intrachain and interchain structure to equilibrium, but perform poorly when covalent-bond and/or bond-angular interactions are stiff.
 For example, the well-known double-bridging hybrid (DBH) algorithm\cite{auhl03} reduces the longest single-chain relaxation time to $\tau_{\rm max} \sim (N/N_e) \tau_0$, and thus the total computational effort to $E \sim N^{5/2} \tau_0$, by performing periodic bond/angle-swapping MC moves (Figure \ref{fig:schem}) during a MD simulation.
 This method works well for flexible and nearly-flexible chains, even very long ones.\cite{hou10,svaneborg16} For semiflexible chains, however, the high energy barriers associated with these MC moves make the prefactors of the $\tau_{\rm max} \sim (N/N_e)\tau_0$ scaling prohibitively large.

 Here we overcome this $\tau_{\rm max}$-prefactor issue by introducing a novel equilibration algorithm that combines DBH with core-softening.
 By beginning with soft pair and bond interactions, and slowly stiffening them until they reach their final functional forms while keeping the equilibrium bond length constant, we are able to equilibrate large ($4\times10^5$-monomer) systems with $N \simeq 40 N_e$ and chain stiffnesses all the way up to the isotropic-nematic transition, using simulations that last no more than $\mathcal{N}_t^{\rm max} = 10^8$ MD timesteps.
 The required equilibration times are several times shorter than for standard DBH.
 We exploit this speedup to develop improved expressions for Kremer-Grest melts' chain-stiffness-dependent $N_e$ and Kuhn length $\ell_K$.